mennooo/orclapex-modal-lov/README.md

 # orclapex-modal-lov
 A modal LOV item plug-in for Oracle APEX that works in the Interactive Grid.

+**There was an issue where you could see the wrong display value.
+This is fixed in version 1.3.2 and you should not use earlier versions.**

 Page Item

 <img src="https://github.com/mennooo/orclapex-modal-lov/blob/master/preview.gif" width="700px">